semantic-flow/sflo/documentation/dev.general-guidance.md

 - Publishing:
-  - Each package should export built entry points (e.g., `dist/`) via `exports`/`main`/`types`.
+  - Each package should export built entry points (e.g., `dist/`) via `exports`/`module`/`types`.
 The same import paths work identically in dev and prod.

+## System Architecture

+### Quadstore

+- For testability and in case we ever want to use multiple stores simultaneously, store-accessing functions take a QuadstoreBundle
+- quadstore API calls use "undefined" instead of "null" to represent the wildcard for subjects, predicates, objects, and graphs

-### Code Style
+### Configuration Architecture

-- If using any is actually clearer than not using it, it's okay, just add the // deno-lint-ignore comment
-- Use `satisfies` whenever you're writing a literal config object that should be checked against a TypeScript shape, but you want to retain the full type of the literal for use in your program.
+- The project uses a sophisticated JSON-LD based configuration system with multiple layers
+- **Service Configuration resolution order**: CLI arguments → Environment variables → Config file → Defaults
+- The [`defaults.ts`](../semantic-flow/flow-service/src/config/defaults.ts) file is the source for "platform default" configuration

+### Logging and Error System Architecture

+- **Structured logging** with rich `LogContext` interface is the preferred approach
+- **Three-channel logging architecture**:
+  - Console logging (pretty format for development)
+  - File logging (pretty format for human readability)
+  - Sentry logging (structured JSON for error tracking)
+- **Graceful degradation principle**: Logging failures should never crash the application

-### Error Handling
+#### Error Handling

 - **Custom Errors**: Create semantic mesh-specific error types
-- **Validation**: Validate mesh resource structures before processing
 - **Logging**: Use structured logging for debugging weave operations
 - **Async Error Propagation**: Properly handle async/await error chains